 Most criminal law cases in Charleston that are prosecuted at the state level revolve around the interpretation of South Carolina criminal statutes.
-If you are facing federal criminal charges, though, it may be important to work with a Charleston federal criminal lawyer with experience advocating for defendants in federal court.
+If you are facing government criminal charges, though, it may be important to work with a Charleston federal criminal lawyer with experience advocating for defendants in court.

 Federal criminal proceedings involve evidence presented by agents from the FBI, DEA and other agencies, so it is essential to be prepared for this type of investigative evidence.
-Likewise, federal prosecutors are well-trained and usually have an extremely thorough knowledge of the laws they prosecute, so anyone facing federal criminal court should work with an equally experienced Charleston federal criminal attorney to fight the charges.
+Likewise, federal prosecutors are well-trained and usually have an extremely thorough knowledge of the laws they prosecute, so anyone facing federal criminal court should work with an equally experienced local attorney to fight the charges.

 Often, state and federal crimes have similar definitions.
 The penalties assessed by the federal government, however, are often much more severe, especially when judges follow federal sentencing guidelines or impose mandatory minimums.
 Moreover, sentences for violation of federal law are served in federal prison rather than state prison.